dwilches/KazeMatsuri/README.md

 > [!CAUTION]
 > This is a work in progress, less than 2 days of work so it's very rough around the edges,
 > come back in some days!
-> You may notice there are no word in the balloons yet for example, but the flying simulation and music are done.
-> Still pending: popping sounds, improving SVGs and interaction elements.
+Full list of TODOs at the bottom.

 ## Intro Screen